Tylxr/ecommerce-site/README.md

-# ecommerce-site
+# E-Commerce Site
-React-powered e-commerce SPA with Redux.
+React-powered E-Commerce SPA with Redux.

+A small, single-page E-Commerce product page built with React and Redux.